-The Neurosurgical Spine Fellowship in the Department of Neurosurgery at Washington University School of Medicine is a one-year, intensive fellowship in the surgical treatment of disorders of the spine and spinal cord.
-Co-directors of the neurosurgical spine fellowship program are Dr. Wilson Z. Ray and Dr. Paul Santiago.
-Additional faculty include Ian Dorward.
+The Neurosurgical Complex Spine Fellowship in the Department of Neurosurgery at Washington University School of Medicine is a one-year, intensive fellowship in the surgical treatment of disorders of the spine and spinal cord.
+This is an AO Spine fellowship site, and the fellowship is also accredited by CAST.

 The fellowship has three main concentrations: